otrv4/otrv4/otrv4.md

 * Computes `Rab = Rb*a3`.
 * Checks whether `Rab == Pa - Pb`.

+(TODO: why in the description below is "times" used instead of just do the math?)

 If everything is done correctly, then `Rab` should hold the value of `Pa - Pb` times `(G2*a3*b3)*(x - y)`, which means that the test at the end of the protocol